 Mitch graduated from Lycoming College in Pennsylvania in 2010 and then proceeded to work on a number of disease-related projects as several institutions, including the Cary Institute, where he first met Jesse.
 His research at WSU focused on how scavenging invertebrates shape the transmission of ranavirus infection in salamander larvae.
 (They do, a lot!)
 He graduated with a M.S. in 2017 and joined Dr. Louise Rollins-Smith’s lab as a technician.

-Sarah completed her B.S. in Biology at University of Missouri-Kansas City and earned her M.S. at WSU before returning to St. Louis to teach science.
+Sarah completed her B.S. in Biology at University of Missouri-Kansas City and earned her M.S. at WSU before returning to St. Louis to teach science and coach cross country.
 Her research focused on the evolution of parasite virulence with coinfecting strains of ranavirus.
 She is from St. Louis, MO, and is an avid fanatic of the Denver Broncos, St. Louis Cardinals, and Halloween.

 Alex is from Sacramento, California.
 He got his bachelor’s degree in the History of Science from California State University, Sacramento and then joined the lab in 2013.
 He started working on the biology ticks, but decided that while he is still thrilled about science, he wants to convey that enthusiasm to students as a teacher.

 Angie defended her M.S. thesis in 2013.
 Her paper on the the persistence, and thus potential for water-borne transmission, of ranaviruses in the face of aquatic community members (i.e., microbes and zooplankton) was published in Diseases of Aquatic organisms.
-She’s currently a lab manager at the University of Idaho.
+She’s currently a nurse on the Palouse.

 Scott joined the lab in the Fall of 2012 after finishing a M.S. on Box Turtle relocations at Towson University.
 Unfortunately, much of his research ended up also being about Ranavirus in turtles when he observed a die-off in the populations he was monitoring.
-He decided to pursue more direct conservation work instead of a PhD.
-We wish him well!
+He is now doing quality control for a lab in pharmaceutical research.

 Brooke received her master’s degree in 2011 from SUNY-ESF, when the lab moved to WSU.
 Her research (Reeve et al. 2013 in EcoHealth) was on the effects of three natural challenges on stress and susceptibility to disease of wood frog tadpoles.
 She also conducted research on the susceptibility of Kihansi Spray toads to Bd and endosulfan.
 After teaching English in China, searching for wood frogs in the Northeast, working for the USDA ARS, and in several diagnostic labs, she is now at a USDA lab in Maryland doing molecular diagnostic method development for plant pathogens.